Gaurav-Khadse/Credit_Card_Transactions/README.md

 Data Set📂:[Credit Card Transactions Dataset](https://www.kaggle.com/datasets/thedevastator/analyzing-credit-card-spending-habits-in-india?resource=download)

-transaction_id: Unique identifier for each credit card transaction.
+- transaction_id: Unique identifier for each credit card transaction.

-city: Indicates the city where the transaction occurred (e.g., Delhi, Greater Mumbai, Bengaluru, Ahmedabad).
+- city: Indicates the city where the transaction occurred (e.g., Delhi, Greater Mumbai, Bengaluru, Ahmedabad).

-transaction_date: The date on which the transaction was made, formatted as DD-MMM-YY.
+- transaction_date: The date on which the transaction was made, formatted as DD-MMM-YY.

-card_type: Specifies the type of credit card used — Gold, Silver, Platinum, or Signature.
+- card_type: Specifies the type of credit card used — Gold, Silver, Platinum, or Signature.

-exp_type: Category of expenditure.
+- exp_type: Category of expenditure.
 In this dataset, all transactions fall under the 'Bills' category.

-gender: Gender of the cardholder.
+- gender: Gender of the cardholder.
 This dataset includes only female cardholders (represented as 'F').

-amount: The value of the transaction in Indian Rupees (INR).
+- amount: The value of the transaction in Indian Rupees (INR).

+## 🛠️ Skills Demonstrated

+- SELECT Statements
+Used SELECT *, SELECT column_name for basic data retrieval and column-specific queries.

+- Filtering with WHERE Clause
+Filtered records with conditions like WHERE city = 'Delhi' and WHERE card_type = 'Gold'.

+- Sorting with ORDER BY
+Sorted data using ORDER BY amount DESC, ORDER BY transaction_date, and more for insights.

+- Aggregation Functions
+Applied SUM(), COUNT(), AVG() to analyze total spends, transaction counts, and averages by city, card type, or expense type.

+- GROUP BY Clause
+Grouped data by city, card_type, exp_type, MONTH(transaction_date) for grouped insights.

+- JOINs (CROSS JOIN)
+Used CROSS JOIN with a CTE to calculate percentage contribution of each city to the total spend.

+- Common Table Expressions (CTEs)
+Created modular and readable queries using WITH clause to calculate ranks, expenses, and growth across partitions.

+- Window Functions
+Implemented ROW_NUMBER() and RANK() with PARTITION BY and ORDER BY to find cumulative spending points, highest/lowest ranks, and top-performing groups.

+- Aliases (AS)
+Used column aliases like AS monthly_expense, AS percentage_contribution, AS cum_sum for readability.

+- Date Functions
+Used MONTH(), YEAR(), DATEDIFF(), DATEPART() to analyze monthly trends, transaction gaps, and weekdays/weekends.

+- Conditional Aggregation (CASE WHEN)
+Used CASE WHEN inside aggregation functions to compute conditional metrics like gender-based spends or expense-type contributions.

+- Data Cleaning with ALTER TABLE
+Renamed and reformatted columns (RENAME COLUMN, MODIFY COLUMN) to standardize data structure.

+- Subqueries and Nested Queries
+Structured multi-step logic using subqueries to determine top cities, cumulative spending milestones, and transaction milestones.

+- LIMIT Clause
+Restricted output to top entries using LIMIT 1, LIMIT 5 to identify key records such as top cities or top transactions.

+- INSERT Statements
+Performed INSERT INTO to test custom records for validation and debugging purposes.